softeng-feup/open-cx-peoplestalker/Development-Report.md

 ---

 ## Product Vision
-PeopleStalker is here to revolutionize the way a conference manager can view the interest and attendance of the public on its presentations.

-With a easy to setup and use product, and clear and concise data statistics given, PeopleStalker aims to conquer the market with a commodity that hasn’t been seen before.
+PeopleStalker is a product directed to conference managers that offers the possibility to keep track of the exact statistics regarding presentation attendance during a conference, giving real time graphs, the maximum number of attendees, and allowing to set up and differentiate different presentations via an easy to use prodcut and WebApp.

 PeopleStalker, revolutionizing conference statistics for a fluid and concise data interpretation.

 ---